 And we know that all things work together for good to them that love God, to them who are the called according to his purpose.
 Romans 8:28

 Just like Anna, not only did I survive, I learned to thrive.
 I found resilience, confidence, and joy.
 I learned to dance!
 Divorce survivors discover that no matter how tough it was to leave, their lives can be better than ever.

 My friends, you may be hurting now from your divorce experience, but have faith.
-Keep on walking and trust you will come out on the other side, stronger and more joyful.
+Keep on walking and trust God you will come out on the other side, stronger and more joyful.

 Linda M. Kurth is a writer and a divorced and remarried Christian.
-In going through the divorce, she experienced a dichotomy of responses from the Christian community.
-After sharing some of those experiences in her upcoming memoir, God, the Devil, and Divorce, she's heard many stories of divorced Christians who have struggled with the same issues.
+In going through a divorce, she experienced a dichotomy of responses from the Christian community.
+After sharing some of those experiences in her memoir, God, the Devil, and Divorce, she's heard many stories of divorced Christians who have struggled with the same issues.
 This blog invites divorced Christians to tell their stories with the goal of encouraging churches to resist condemnation and become a source of healing and grace.
 Contact her: Linda@LindaMKurth.com

 Free Resource Downloads

 12 Steps to a More Joyful Life after Divorce